Boy hurt as zorb lifted into air by wind at Southport festival

 - Published

-A nine-year-old boy was left seriously injured after reports an inflatable zorb he was in was lifted into the air by a gust of wind at a festival.
+A nine-year-old boy who was in an inflatable zorb was seriously injured after he was reportedly lifted into the air by a gust of wind.

 The boy was taken by air ambulance to hospital from the Southport Food and Drink Festival at Victoria Park after the accident at about 14:00 BST.